-Howard Baetjer Jr. is a Lecturer in the Department of Economics at Towson University in Towson, Maryland, where he teaches courses in microeconomics, comparative economic systems, and money and banking.
-He is currently working on a book explaining the market-process approach to public policy analysis.
+Howard Baetjer Jr. is a Lecturer in the Department of Economics at Towson University in Towson, Maryland, where he teaches courses in microeconomics, money and banking, comparative economic systems, and the history of economic thought.
+He blogs at freeourmarkets.com.
+He is the author of Free Our Markets, A Citizens’ Guide to Essential Economics, which explains why people flourish better, the freer the markets they live in.
 Dr. Baetjer is also a frequent faculty member at IHS Summer Seminars.

 Dr. Baetjer earned a B.A. in psychology from Princeton in 1974, an M.Litt. in English literature from the University of Edinburgh in 1980, an M.A. in political science from Boston College in 1984, and a Ph.D. in economics from George Mason University in 1993.

-Baetjer is also a founding trustee of Children’s Scholarship Fund Baltimore, which, as of September 2009, is providing partial scholarships to more than 500 low-income Baltimore children, to help them attend private and parochial schools their parents choose.
+Baetjer was a founding trustee of Children’s Scholarship Fund Baltimore (www.csfbaltimore.org), which provides nearly partial scholarships to low-income Baltimore children, to help them attend private and parochial schools their parents choose.

 Students: Want to hear Professor Baetjer in-person?
 Apply for the free IHS Summer Seminars and spend a week discussing ideas with great faculty and participants from around the world.
 Find out more.

 Baristas with BAs: The result of central planning for schools

 Government school systems fail to provide different kinds of instruction as appropriate to different kinds of students in different places and times.Learn More...

 Lunar prisoners fight for freedom in Robert A. Heinlein’s The Moon Is a Harsh Mistress

 My message to you today is simple: don’t miss this book.
 There is a lot to be learned about liberty here.Learn More...